lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 4. Bit (De)Serializer - a further extension to Byte serialization to only store the required number of bits for each value, with specialized methods that can be extended in the future to better support more values to allow better compression
 5. Bit Serializer HyperCube - the serialization technique that is used in the distributed system which differs from the normal Bit Serializer in that it does not ship all the values of a union but only those that should be shipped based on the Dimensions ID given (this will be explained thoroughly in chapter **XXX**).

-I do not consider the Boost serialization technique as a contribution since it was an experiment that failed and later removed completely from the source code!
+During the preliminary stages, I also implemented a Boost-based serialization technique using Boost::Serialization library but it has been abandoned because it turned out to be very bloated and did not satisfy our requirements (explained thoroughly later).

 ## Factorization Serialization